keikai/doc/dev-ref/adv/Custom_Formula_Functions.md

 1. Implement a custom function with a public static method.
 2. Declare a custom function in a ZUL page.
-      -
-        You could declare it with xel-method or custom tag library.
+      - You could declare it with xel-method or custom tag library.
 Of course, the ZUL page should contain a Spreadsheet component.

-After completing above steps, you can use the custom function in Spreadsheet.
+After completing above steps, you can write the custom function in a formula.

 # Only Work in Keikai spreadsheet